godotengine/godot-docs/tutorials/3d/csg_tools.rst

 .. image:: img/csg_room_result.png

 You've successfully prototyped a room level with the CSG tools in Godot.
-CSG tools can be used in designing all kinds of level, such as a maze or a city; explore the limitations of it when designing your game.
+CSG tools can be used for designing all kinds of level, such as a maze or a city; explore the limitations of it when designing your game.